 In the spring of 2019, Jaar was commissioned for a 9 hour improvisation in the Oude Kerk church in Amsterdam which he performed alongside two organists and a dozen surround speakers.

 Jaar is currently curating a residency for sound artists in the West Bank that takes place in a 130 year old converted food storage shack in Bethlehem.
-Residents so far include Chilean composer Sebastian Jatz Rawicz and Mexican artist Rolando Hernández.
+Residents so far include Chilean composer Sebastian Jatz Rawicz and Mexican researcher and artist Rolando Hernández.

 Jaar is also half of the now defunct band Daπkside, current member of improvisational ensemble ¡MIÉRCOLES! alongside dancer and choreographer Stéphanie Janaina and founding member of the Shock Forest Group.